 Luckily, there are three ways of flying from the United States to Europe without incurring huge taxes and charges bills.

 The one I have booked is airberlin.
-I have used them before from New York and it is a perfectly fine experience with fully lie-flat beds as you can see below.
+I have used them before from New York and it is a perfectly fine experience with fully lie-flat beds.

 The tax for a one-way flight from New York JFK to Dusseldorf is £3.
 Yes, £3.
 And, of course, 60,000 Avios points.